-Editor’s Note: This post was written by nDash community member Suman Sridhar.
+Editor’s Note: This post, 10 SEO Priorities for 2021 and Beyond, was written by nDash community member Suman Sridhar.

 Read on to learn the SEO priorities you should focus on in 2021 and beyond.

-1. Search intent should be the bedrock of your SEO strategy.
+1. Search intent should be the bedrock of your SEO priorities.

 Search intent, or user intent, is the main goal a user has when they’re typing a query into a search engine.
 Optimizing for it should be a front-and-center goal.
 Search intent means focusing on serving the user first instead of worrying about internal issues, like adding more meta descriptions.